00 Overview 01 Background 02 Exposure Control

 Performing a PCRA is important for avoiding PPE over-reliance, misuse, or waste.1

 Some examples of common settings where additional PPE (e.g. face shields, eye protection) could be considered are: assisting childbirth, irrigating wounds, administering anaesthetics, and observing and participating in surgeries.
 This is not an exhaustive list!
-Ask yourself or your preceptor if you could be splashed, breathe in, or come into contact with infectious agents before participating in a procedure.2

 As a student on clinical placement, you may or may not be involved in point-of-care risk assessments but you can ask your preceptor to explain in more detail the donning and doffing techniques for the precautions required by the assessment